MostafaFiroozi/MostafaFiroozi/README.md

-- 👋 Hi, I’m @MostafaFiroozi, Master's student of Electronic Technology in Biomedical Engineering at Politechnic University of Milan.
+- 👋 Hi, I’m @MostafaFiroozi, Computer Vision Engineer at Alascom company in Milan.
-- 👀 I’m interested in AI applications in Biomedical Engineering
-- 🌱 I’m currently learning Medical Image Analysis using Artificial Neural Networks
-- 💞️ I’m looking to collaborate on open source projects on medical computer vision and medical signal processing.
+ The main focus of my work is developement of artificial intelligence based image processing algorithms to solve industrial problems in different domains.
+I usually use python, MATLAB and c++ to do my projects.
+Here you can see someof my projects in different fields.

-- 📫 How to reach me mostafa.firoozi@mail.polimi.it
+- 📫 How to reach me mostafa.firoozi.arani@gmail.com

 <!---
 MostafaFiroozi/MostafaFiroozi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.